 Spain has, many large cities that you can visit, Zaragoza is one of these cities.
 The fourth-largest city in Spain, lying halfway between Madrid and Barcelona.

 Zaragoza is the capital of the province of the same name and falls under the autonomous region of Aragon.
-This city has more than 650,000 inhabitants and is lays 199 meters above sea level.
+This city has more than 650,000 inhabitants and is lying 199 meters above sea level.
 You will find many different landscapes here as the town is in a valley with mountains, forests and deserts.
 Besides, the city also lies on the river Ebro, which used to be essential for trade.

 The temperature in Zaragoza is also typically Spanish: nice and warm.
 In the summer it is sometimes warmer than 30 degrees for three consecutive months.
 On the other hand, winters are a lot colder.